 Each Level 1 class contains an education and information sharing session.
 Instructors provide the latest information on osteoporosis, falls prevention, nutrition and healthy living.

-Osteofit exercises have been chosen by clinical specialists in the Osteoporosis program for their effectiveness in reducing the risk of falls, decreasing the rate of bone loss, strengthening muscles and improving posture.
+Osteofit exercises have been chosen by clinical specialists in the former Osteoporosis program for their effectiveness in reducing the risk of falls, decreasing the rate of bone loss, strengthening muscles and improving posture.
 The exercise portion of an Osteofit class includes:

 - warm-up exercises